We found 9 female pelvic medicine specialists who accept Medicare near Annandale, VA.

-Dr. Walter Vonpechmann is a physician who specializes in female pelvic medicine and reconstructive surgery and obstetrics & gynecology.
-He graduated from George Washington University School of Medicine and Health Sciences.
-For his professional training, Dr. Vonpechmann completed a residency program at a hospital affiliated with New York Medical College.
-He accepts Medicare insurance.
-He is conversant in Spanish.
-His hospital/clinic affiliations include Shady Grove Adventist Hospital and Inova Fairfax Hospital.
+Dr. Walter Vonpechmann works as a female pelvic medicine specialist and obstetrician and gynecologist.
+He honors Medicare insurance.
+After attending George Washington University School of Medicine and Health Sciences for medical school, Dr. Vonpechmann completed his residency training at a hospital affiliated with New York Medical College.
+He speaks Spanish.
+Dr. Vonpechmann is professionally affiliated with Shady Grove Adventist Hospital and Inova Fairfax Hospital.

 Clinical interests: Urogynecological Problems, Fibroids, Robotic Surgery